-The Construction of the Aesthetic: Kant, Goethe, Kierkegaard, and Benjamin developed by Kierkegaard, presents aesthetics as a mode of life lived in the perpetual avoidance of decision, which constitutes the first, altogether fallen "sphere of existence."
+The Construction of the Aesthetic: Kant, Goethe, Kierkegaard, and Benjamin

+The aim of this seminar is to reflect on two opposing constructions of aesthetics: the first, developed by Kant, makes aesthetic judgment into the final element of the enterprise of critical self-reflection on which a solid philosophical system can be built; the second, developed by Kierkegaard, presents aesthetics as a mode of life lived in the perpetual avoidance of decision, which constitutes the first, altogether fallen "sphere of existence."
 The seminar begins with an analysis of Kant's Critique of Taste (in the Critique of Judgment); in the second part, it turns to certain sections of Kierkegaard's Either/Or and Concept of Anxiety; and it concludes with an examination of the long essay Benjamin wrote in the early 1920s on Goethe's novel Die Wahlverwandtschaften (Elective Affinities, 1807).
 In addition to Benjamin's essay, we read some of his related earlier writings, where he stage critical confrontations with Kant and Kierkegaard.
 The final part of the seminar will also consider, time permitting, the "inaugural dissertation" Adorno wrote under Benjamin's influence in the early 1930s (after an earlier, failed "inaugural dissertation" on Kant), Kierkegaard: The Construction of the Aesthetic.